-Exercise before school improves concentration, study saysNovember 23rd, 2012 in Health /
+Exercise before school improves concentration, study saysNovember 23, 2012 in Medicine & Health / Health

 Cycling or walking to school increases a child's ability to concentrate in the classroom, the results of a Danish study published Friday showed.